pathmodel/pathmodel/README.rst

 - Extended reaction from serine to threonine as proposed in `Brawley et al. (2017) <https://www.pnas.org/content/114/31/E6361>`__.
 - Reactions hypothesized by `Carreto and Carignan (2011) <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3083659/>`__.

+Two unknown M/Z ratios were given as input for MAA pathway:

+- 270,2720
+- 302,3117

 Commands
 ########

+Article data are stored in PathModel code.
+So they can be used with the 'test' command, to run the prediction:

 .. code:: sh

 	pathmodel test -o output_folder

+Then, it is possible to create pictures representation of the results:

 .. code:: sh